 Basically, because it is a LOT cheaper and a whole lot less work than owning your own boat!
 Ask anyone who owns a boat about what the true costs of ownership are.
 Even a cheap 34’ sailboat will cost more per year to own and keep up than a membership in the Club does.
 Even if you have a bottomless pocketbook and pay others to do all the work of maintenance and repair, keeping up a boat is a chore that eats up lots of time.
-With the Club, someone else is responsible for the details, you get to enjoy your time boating.
+With the Club, someone else is manages the details, you get to enjoy owning a boat and your time boating.
 Besides, the Club is more FUN than owning your own boat.
 With the Chesapeake Schooner Club you get to meet and sail with a lot of other people that share your passion for classical elegance and sailing!
 What could be better?
 Naturally, you can always opt to take the boats out for your own use.

 Who can become a Club member?

 There are only 528 planned membership slots available in the Club.
 Membership is open to anyone who can demonstrate a competency in sailing keelboats.
 Proof of competency can come in the form of a referenceable sailing resume or in the form of certification from one of the nationally recognized sailing organizations that offer certification (ASA, J/World, US Sailing, etc.) If you would like to join but don’t feel you have enough sailing experience, the Club has negotiated training opportunities with a sail training operation in Annapolis to get you up to speed!
 Acceptance into the Club will also be dependent on being nominated by an existing member and being accepted by the Club’s insurance carrier for addition to the Club’s policy.
 All members will be required to affirm that they are qualified to assess the suitability of the Club vessels to sail safely.

 What vessels will the Club have?